sourmash-bio/parallel-pairwise/README.md

 # parallel-pairwise

 Attempt to brute-force sourmash signatures pairwise comparisons.
-Result in written in a csv files.
+Result is written in a csv files.

 ## Build
 ```bash